macgregor/developer-notes/java/dropwizard-metrics.md

 You will need to add your `MetricRegistry` to the servlet context as an attribute named `com.codahale.metrics.servlet.InstrumentedFilter.registry` you can do this several ways, like extending `InstrumentedFilterContextListener` or dependency injection

 ### metrics-servlet vs metrics-servlets
 Here are two very similar and confusingly named modules.
-Im still a little confused without having worked with it first hand, but my understanding is that `metrics-servlet` (sans 's') will automatically gather metrics around your various request endpoints while `metrics-servlets` (sans-sans 's') provides a sort of admin interface into your metrics which you can access via http.
+I'm still a little confused without having worked with it first hand, but my understanding is that `metrics-servlet` (sans 's') will automatically gather metrics around your various request endpoints while `metrics-servlets` (sans-sans 's') provides a sort of admin interface into your metrics which you can access via http.
 It also provides a couple convenience endpoints like `/ping` which provides you a ping endpoint and `/healthcheck` which runs all your healthchecks but it is primarily about access to metrics.

 So `metrics-servlet` helps gathering data while `metrics-servlets` helps access data.